Kansas State University logo

 About Kansas State University

-Kansas State University, affectionately known as K-State, stands as a beacon of public education and research, rooted deeply in American history.
-Established in 1863 as the nation's inaugural land-grant institution under the Morrill Act, it was not only the first public institution of higher learning in Kansas but also a pioneer in equality, becoming one of the first public universities to admit women and men on equal footing.
-This enduring legacy of access and innovation continues to shape its vibrant academic environment.
+Kansas State University, affectionately known as K-State, stands as a historic public land-grant research institution with a proud legacy of pioneering education.
+Founded in 1863 as the first land-grant college under the Morrill Act, it not only holds the distinction of being the first public institution of higher learning in Kansas but also made history by opening its doors to men and women equally from its very first session.
+This commitment to accessible, comprehensive education continues to shape K-State's vibrant academic community.

 Key Highlights

-• Offers 65 master's degree programs and 45 doctoral degree programs.
+• Offers 65 master's and 45 doctoral degree programs across its nine colleges.

 Timeline